ZyGyZyGy/wine-shop/README.md

 * You **cannot** change the Wine class
 * The WineShop constructor argument should not be changed.
-* Do small commits / changes so we can follow your 'way of thinking'
+* Do small commits / changes, so we can follow your 'way of thinking'

 We have multiple inventory printouts<br/>
 **3 years ago :**